llWandehll/llWandehll/README.md

 ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎‎ ‎ ‎ ‎ ‎ ‎ ‎‎‎I'm often seen together with my partner in the Homestuck & Undertale's 18+ areas

-‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎‎ ‎ ‎ ‎ ‎ ‎ ⛔ DO NOT copy or INSPO from our skins.
+‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎‎ ‎ ‎ ‎ ‎ ‎ ⛔ DO NOT copy or INSPO from my skins.
 They're privately made by myself for only me and my partner!

 ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎‎ ‎ ‎ ‎ ‎ ‎ ⛔ Do NOT flirt, cuddle, sit close or kiss me.
-We prefer our own space.
+Me and my partner prefer our own space.

-‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎‎ ‎ ‎ ‎ ‎ ‎ ⛔ Please don't copy us or our ideas.
-We're used to creeps doing that.
+‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎‎ ‎ ‎ ‎ ‎ ‎ ⛔ Please don't copy me or my ideas.
+I'm used to creeps doing that.

-‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎‎ ‎ ‎ ‎ ‎ ‎ I'm a roleplayer! ( ദ്ദി ˙ᗜ˙ ) you'll see both of us goof around or roleplay often. "((" means I'm not in character.
+‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎‎ ‎ ‎ ‎ ‎ ‎ I'm a roleplayer! ( ദ്ദി ˙ᗜ˙ ) you'll see me goof around or roleplay often. "((" means I'm not in character.

 ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎‎ ‎ ‎ ‎ ‎ ‎ I joke around a lot, especially with inside jokes, please don't take it too seriously.